skypjack/entt/README.md

 velocity.dy = 0.;
 ```

-Note that `accommodate` is a slightly faster alternative for the following
+Note that `accommodate` is mostly syntactic sugar for the following `if`/`else`
-`if`/`else` statement and nothing more:
+statement and nothing more:

 ```cpp
 if(registry.has<Comp>(entity)) {